What is schizophrenia?

 What can I do if I think I have schizophrenia?

 You might think that what you’re going through is just a phase that will be over soon.
-However, schizophrenia is not something that will simply pass on its own—it needs to be taken very seriously and treated.
-It’s important to remember that schizophrenia is not your fault, and it’s definitely not the result of a character flaw.
+However, schizophrenia is not something that will simply pass on its own — it needs to be taken very seriously and treated.
+It’s important to remember that schizophrenia isn't caused by a lack of self-discipline or some other character flaw.

 Your close friends and family may be the first to notice that things don’t seem right or that you’re having a tough time.
 Consider what they have to say and turn to them when you are ready to talk.
 It can be helpful to share what you’re experiencing, and they may be able to provide support and help you find treatment that is right for you.

 “My husband did a lot of things in the military but the bravest thing I ever saw him do was admit that some of his ‘issues’ were more serious than he let on.”

 Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources and effective treatments for schizophrenia and find solutions that improve their lives.
 There’s no reason to try to handle schizophrenia on your own so talking to your family and friends can be a vital first step.
 You can also consider connecting with:

 - Your local VA Medical Center or Vet Center.
 VA specializes in the care and treatment of Veterans.